 MODERATE (M) includes some steep inclines and descents.
 Typically would not exceed 10 miles

-The Leader should wait at the entrance to the field for everyone to catch up, If part way through the field before Livestock are spotted, stop and wait for everyone to catch up.
+The Leader should wait at the entrance to the field for everyone to catch up.
+If you are part of the way through a field before livestock are spotted, stop and wait for everyone to catch up.

 ACTION TO BE TAKEN IN SEVERE WEATHER

-When a ramble is to take place, and severe weather occurs, please contact leader, or Rambles Secretary, in case there have been changes to the arrangements
+When a ramble is to take place and severe weather occurs, please contact the walk leader or Ramble Secretary, in case there have been changes to the arrangements

 All walkers should carry a personal first aid kit including additional items appropriate for their particular needs, eg. epipens etc., and it should also include within it information of prescribed medication (particularly blood thinners and heart meds).
 Leaders and ramblers should be aware that 999 or 112 should be dialled in case of injury or collapse or where health is giving serious cause for concern.

 DOGS ARE NOT PERMITTED ON WALKS